Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

-# My Call of Cthulhu implementation for Foundry VTT
+# My (Unofficial) Call of Cthulhu implementation for Foundry VTT

-My implementation of the call of Cthulhu for foundry-vtt
+My (Unofficial) implementation of the call of Cthulhu for foundry-vtt

 ## Disclaimer